 While I share lots of DIY projects here on the blog, I think the most common questions I receive from readers revolve around decorating.
 How do I choose the right piece for my space?
 What size rug do I buy?
 Where do I shop for accessories?

 Bedroom Decorating 101

-Buy a Large Rug – The #1 mistake we see in bedrooms is using too small of a rug for the space.
-In a perfect world, you would have 24″ on all three sides of our bed.
-This rookie mistake post outlines the perils (okay, that is a bit dramatic…) of a too small rug.
-While this post showcases our comprehensive rug buying guide!
+The #1 mistake I see in bedrooms is using a rug that is too small for the space.
+In a perfect world, you would have 24″ on all three sides of your bed.
+This rookie mistake post outlines the perils (okay, that is a bit dramatic…) of a too-small rug.
+While this post showcases my comprehensive rug buying guide!

 - Full = 6′ x 9′ rug